Student Activities

 YHack

 YHack is the undergraduate organization dedicated to planning and running the annual Yale Hackathon under the same name (YHack).
 The YHack event is a 36-hour hackathon that brings together students from all over the U.S. with different backgrounds together to create and build.
 Our organization also puts together a day event for high schoolers called Code Boola.
 Yale students can teach these students the basics of coding and challenge them to think in ways they might not have before.
-Leadership: Lee Ngatia Muita '25 and Brandon Yee '25.
+Leadership: Brandon Yee '25.

 Yale iGEM